Robert M. M. Seto

-Robert Mahealani Ming Seto (born Robert Ming Seto in 1936) is a law professor, and a former judge of the United States Court of Federal Claims from 1982 to 1987.
+Robert Mahealani Ming Seto (born Robert Ming Seto, May 12, 1936) is a law professor and a former judge of the United States Court of Federal Claims from 1982 to 1987.

 Born in Canton, China, Seto received a Bachelor of Science in chemistry from Saint Louis University in 1962, and a Juris Doctor from the Saint Louis University School of Law in 1968.
-He later received an LL.M. in Government Contract Law from the George Washington University Law School.
+He later received a Master of Laws in government contract law from the George Washington University Law School.